Does Public Accountability Actually Work? The Surprising Truth

 Why Announcing Goals Publicly Can Backfire

 The pattern has a name.
 Psychologist Peter Gollwitzer and his team at NYU published a landmark study in Psychological Science in 2009 that explains exactly why announcing goals publicly can sabotage you.
 When other people acknowledge your identity-related goals, your brain registers that social recognition as partial completion.
-You feel like you're already becoming the person you want to be.
+You feel like you are already becoming the person you want to be.
 So you put in less effort.

 Participants whose goals were noticed by others worked less hard than those whose goals were completely ignored.
 Being ignored was more motivating than being cheered on.